potassco/clorm/docs/clorm/quickstart.rst

 query to be re-used.

 In particular, we now iterate over the list of drivers and execute the query for each driver and print the result.
-Because the ``Assignment.driver`` field is indexed for the ``AppDB`` class these repeat queries will be relatively efficient.
+Note, the ``FactBaseBuilder`` instance ``fbb`` had the ``Assignment.driver`` field registered as an index.
+This means that the returned ``FactBase`` instance will have indexing for this field and therefore querying based on this field will be relatively efficient.

 .. code-block:: python